 Purpose Of Software Testing

-The main purpose of using software is to save the good amount of time and money.
+The main purpose of using software is to save a good amount of time and money.
 The software should have fewer defects and money.
 The software should have fewer defects and greater reliability in order to fulfill the user requirements.

 Software having a number of bugs or errors will take a large portion of software costs and the project will also likely to be a failure.
 Testing of the software is much more important because errors in software may cause monetary and human loss.